Knit Waffle Stitch Tutorial

 Row 4: Purl all stitches

-Repeat those 4 rows to the length that you desire!
+Repeat those four rows to your desired length.
 These four rows complete the waffle pattern.
-Afterwards, bind off and weave in ends
+Afterward, bind off and weave in the ends.

 Understanding Knit Charts

-This is an easy pattern so written instructions is likely all you need.
-However, if you want to learn more about knitting charts, I have provided one below.
+This is an easy pattern, so written instructions are likely all you need.
+However, I have provided one below if you want to learn more about knitting charts.

-Remember to begin at the lower right hand corner and work across from right to left.
-Move forwarded to row 2 just above the first row and work left to right.
+Remember to begin at the lower right-hand corner and work across from right to left.
+Move forward to row 2, just above the first row, and work left to right.

 The knitted waffle stitch shown in a knitted chart with symbols and explanationKnitted Waffle Stitch Knitting Chart